Tarif24/Portfolio_Website_React/README.md

     git clone https://github.com/Tarif24/Portfolio_Website.git
     ```
     or just copy the zip file from this repo
-2. After this you should be good to go just look over the files and personalize it to fit your needs
+2. Install NPM packages
+    ```sh
+    npm install
+    ```
+3. Then your all good to go and can start editing the files

 <p align="right">(<a href="#readme-top">back to top</a>)</p>